Borderline Narcissist

 An exploration of whether a Borderline can dismantle a Narcissist, revealing unexpected dynamics and potential outcomes – delve into the intricate complexities ahead.

-We recognize the skepticism surrounding the notion that an individual with Borderline Personality Disorder is capable of successfully standing up to a narcissist.
+We acknowledge the doubt surrounding the idea that someone with Borderline Personality Disorder can effectively confront a narcissist.

 However, the intricate dynamics between these personalities can unveil surprising outcomes when pushed to their limits.